huggingface/blog/vit-align.md

 from transformers import ViTImageProcessor, ViTForImageClassification
 ```

-Next, we will download a random image of two cats from the COCO dataset and preprocess the image to transform it to the input format expected by the model.
+Next, we will download a random image of two cats and remote controls on a couch from the COCO dataset and preprocess the image to transform it to the input format expected by the model.
 To do this, we can conveniently use the corresponding preprocessor class (`ViTProcessor`).
 To initialize the model and the preprocessor, we will use one of the [Kakao Brain ViT repos](https://huggingface.co/models?search=kakaobrain/vit) on the hub.
 Note that initializing the preprocessor from a repository ensures that the preprocessed image is in the expected format required by that specific pretrained model.

 ```py
 url = 'http://images.cocodataset.org/val2017/000000039769.jpg'